sszokoly/overtalk/README.md

 # overtalk
 This module computes total overtalk time in seconds in a stereo WAV file, which occurs when both channels carry audio event.
-In addition it also calculates total silence time, when none of the channels contain audio event, and total talk time for both channels, when audio event was detected.
+In addition, it also calculates total silence time, when none of the channels contain audio event and total talk time for both channels, when audio event was detected.
 It can also accept two mono WAV files.
-Consult https://auditok.readthedocs.io for supported arguments.
-This is meant to analyze audio file of a phone conversations, one channel with caller audio and the other with callee audio.
+Consult https://auditok.readthedocs.io for supported keyword arguments.
+This is meant to analyze audio files of phone conversations, when one channel has the caller audio and the other has the callee audio.

 ### example ###
 ```